Optimal Strategies for Winning Certain Coset-Guessing Quantum Games

 Bob similarly knows that his qubits are entangled and are one of the four bell state pairs depending on $z_1$ and $x_2$.
-Since the bell state pairs can be encoded using \Cref{prop:ketWGoodRep} and \Cref{prop:BCrepForWxz}, Bob knows his bell state pair is So Bob may remove the entanglement by applying $\CNOT_{1, 2}H_1$ himself, yielding $\ket{z_1x_2}$.
+Since the bell state pairs can be encoded using \Cref{prop:ketWGoodRep} and \Cref{prop:BCrepForWxz}, Bob knows his bell state pair is So Bob may remove the entanglement by applying the decoding circuit $H_1\CNOT_{1, 2}$ himself, yielding $\ket{z_1x_2}$.

-It is not always possible to undo the operations Alice uses to create $\ket{W}$ as shown above.
-For example, a $\CNOT$ gate may be applied to one of Bob's qubits and one of Charlie's qubits.
-It is exactly these cases that give rise to shared entanglement between Bob and Charlie, which is handled in \Cref{subsec:QuantumStrat}. \end{example}
+As shown above, undoing the operations Alice uses to create $\ket{W}$ is not always possible.
+For example, a $\CNOT$ gate may be applied to one of Bob's and one of Charlie's qubits.
+These cases give rise to shared entanglement between Bob and Charlie, which is handled in \Cref{subsec:QuantumStrat}. \end{example}

 Given the state $\ket{W_{x, z}} = \CNOT_{J}H_{I}\ket{x + z}$, the next proposition describes the obvious operations Bob and Charlie can make to undo some of the $\CNOT$ and $H$ operations in $\CNOT_{J}H_{I}\ket{x + z}$ that are local to the first $m$ and second $m$ qubits.